jaalto/project--shell-script-performance-and-portability/README.md

     #    #! sh
     #
     # 3. ONE word can be added
     #    after the <interpreter>.
-Any
-    #    more than that is not portable
+    #    Any more than that may not
-    #    accross other than Linux
+    #    be portable accross Linux
-    #    Kernels.
+    #    and some BSD Kernels.
     #
     #    #! /bin/sh -eu
     #    #! /usr/bin/awk -f